byronigoe/codex-blackboard/docs/Oncall.md

 clipboard, mark the answer as submitted, and navigate to the puzzle URL in a new tab, from which you should find the link to submit the answer.

-Above the list of pending call-ins are a few of the least recently used quips added by solvers.
+Below the list of pending call-ins are a few of the least recently used quips added by solvers.
 You should choose a funny one to answer the phone with, as entertaining HQ may make them delay our callbacks less if we call in wrong answers.
 (At least, it can't hurt.)
 If you really don't like one of the quips, you can punt it, which will move it to the bottom of the list without using it.